GodotSteam/GodotSteam/README.md

 ----------
 You can download pre-compiled versions of this repo here: https://github.com/Gramps/GodotSteam/releases

-**Version 1.5.0 Update**
+**Version 1.5.1 Update**
-- Added: more Screenshot features
+- Added: minor notes
-- Added: notes for callback
+- Removed: is_valid for updateLeaderboardHandle
-- Changed: documentation to reflect new features and signals
+- Removed: depreciated function requestAppProofOfPurchaseKey
-- Fixed: types in _validate_auth_ticket_response
+- Removed: callback for requestAppProofOfPurchaseKey

 Quick How-To
 ----------